turcotronics/RbRemo1/index.md

 # RbRemo1

-This is the firmware of Turcotronics Remo1 remote
+This is the firmware of Turcotronics Remo1 remote.